cirosantilli/latex-submodule/readme.md

 Include this as a submodule in your existing git repo as:

-    git submodule add git://github.com/USERNAME/latex.git shared
+    git submodule add git://github.com/cirosantilli/latex.git shared
     git add .gitmodules

 At the repo root then symlink from the required place in the repo into this submodule.
-For example, to use the makefile do:
+For example, to use the makefile do you want a struture such as:

-    git-root/submodule/makefile
+    git-root/shared/makefile
-    git-root/makefile               ( -> submodule/makefile)
+    git-root/makefile               ( -> shared/makefile)

+which you can achieve via:

+    ln -s shared/makefile makefile

 The `install` script helps automate the symlink creation process but is efficacy for existing projects is limited since it cannot decide what to do if symlink names already exist.
 To use it do:

-    cd `submodule`
+    cd `shared`
     ./install

 # Usage